Wylde Green railway station

 Wylde Green railway station is a railway station serving northern Wylde Green and Boldmere in Sutton Coldfield, Birmingham, West Midlands, England.
-It is on the Redditch-Birmingham New Street-Lichfield Cross-City Line 6+1/2 mi north east of Birmingham New Street, and is in Centro fare zone 4.
+It is on the Redditch/Bromsgrove-Birmingham New Street-Lichfield Cross-City Line 6+1/2 mi north east of Birmingham New Street, and is in TfWM fare zone 4.

+Pedestrian and vehicular access is via Station Road, with pedestrian access also available from Highbridge Road.
+The platforms are above the former road, but below the latter.